Fermat-ORG/fermat-framework/README.md

 We firmly believe that the next decade will witness governments issuing digital currency based on blockchain technology.
 We expect paper money is going to disappear within the next 5 to 10 years.
 Thus a strong consumer demand for digital wallets will inevitably emerge.

 In order to meet this demand thousands of wallets should be available.
 Wallets will evolve into sophisticated financial applications.
 Such a wide variety of wallets is indispensable owing to the diversity characterizing the world's population and its financial needs.
-In fact most of current APPs available for mobile will turn into financial APPs once we provide them with the ability to easily handle digital cash and digital assets.
+In fact most of current mobile APPs will turn into financial APPs once we provide them with the ability to easily handle digital cash and digital assets.

 #### The Master Plan